clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 ## Basics

 In LVGL, graphical elements like buttons, labels, sliders, etc. are called widgets or objects.
-See [/components/lvgl/widgets]({{< ref "/components/lvgl/widgets" >}}) for a complete list of widgets supported within ESPHome.
+See {{< docref "/components/lvgl/widgets" >}} for a complete list of widgets supported within ESPHome.
 Not all LVGL widgets are implemented, just those commonly used to support home automation needs/tasks.

 Every widget has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of the label.
 Complex widgets internally consist of several smaller/simpler widgets; these are known as parts, each of which can have separate properties from the main widget.